johnamdickson/portfolio-project-3/README.md

 #### Favicon
 - The Favicon logo is the lightning bolt image described above.
 #### Typography
 - The title font was sourced from Google Fonts and is called Merriweather.
-This was selected purely on the presence of weather in the name and was seen as a good link back to the purpose of the app.
+This was selected purely on the presence of weather in the name and was seen as a good link back to the purpose of the app.<br>
 <a href="#contents">BACK TO CONTENTS 🔼</a>

 ## Features